 - Preheat oven to 350 °F.

 - Beat 5 eggs (no need to separate them) and sugar on low speed and then on medium-high speed for about 10 minutes or until it’s three times in volume.

 - Using a spatula, fold in flour by thirds; be very gentle with the dough so you don’t over mix it and lose the fluffiness.

 - Add cake batter to an oiled baking sheet.
 Springform baking pan works amazing, size 9-12 inches is perfect.

-- Bake it for 30 minutes and check it using a wooden toothpick.
+- Bake at 350F for 30 minutes and check it using a wooden toothpick.
 If the cake is ready, the dough should not stick to the toothpick.